tobiasw225/musicmatcher/docker/readme.md

 For testing we are using a Postgres-Database.
 You can access the database e.g. with pgAdmin with the following parameters:

-- host: 127.0.0.1
+- host: localhost
 - port: 5433
 - user: postgres
 - psw: cs2018

 ## Single Dockerfile

-Finally you build the container with the following command.
+@depr. please use docker-compose or the build script!

 Make sure to be in the musicmatcher directory, docker will find the Dockerfile automatically.

 	$ docker build -t musicmatcher .